 - Self-employment tax deductions

-- If you stop working, you stop earning — no paid leave for holiday/sickness
+- If you stop working, you stop earning — no paid leave for holidays or sick days

 - Debts of the business are the debts of the owner